Oliver Marti

 Oliver Marti is a Canadian-American healthcare investor, hedge fund manager and former professional lacrosse player.
 He formed the Connecticut-based healthcare hedge fund team CCI Healthcare at investment firm Columbus Circle Investors in 2001 and founded Akera Capital in 2018.

 Early life and education

 Marti grew up in Richmond, British Columbia, Canada, an avid hockey and lacrosse player.
 Marti played Junior-A Hockey with the Penticton Knights and the Richmond Sockeyes, then part of the British Columbia Hockey League.
 He is the son of chef Bruno Marti, who has been called “the most honoured chef in Canada” and was a member of the Canadian Culinary Olympic Team that won the Culinary Olympics in 1984.

-Marti attended Brown University, and graduated in three years with a double major in economics and business management in 1993.
-He received the Joslin Award, given to members of the senior graduating class that have contributed significantly to the quality of student life at Brown.
+Marti attended Brown University and graduated in three years with a double major in economics and business management in 1993.
+He received the Joslin Award, given to members of the senior graduating class who have contributed significantly to the quality of student life at Brown.